dilyn-corner/KISS-kde/README.md

    your KDE session if you're in one, uninstall `kwin`, and restart the session!
    If you run into bugs, please make sure they're not `kwinft` related - burn down the [developer's door](https://gitlab.com/kwinft/kwinft) for those.

-4. `kscreenlocker` works, but it seems you cannot log in!
-This probably has something to do with `linux-pam` not being setup properly.
-To be frank, the entire `elogind` stack will take a bit of learning on my part to understand and get working.
-If you happen to know how to ensure things like pam are running so that users don't get locked out of their systems, I would love assistance on this.

 ## How you can help